'Smallville' actress, alleged cult leader back in court

-NEW YORK (WABC) --An actress best known for playing a young Superman's friend, Allison Mack, and alleged cult leader Keith Raniere, will go before a Brooklyn judge Friday.
+NEW YORK (WABC) --An actress best known for playing a young Superman's friend on "Smallville" and her alleged cult leader went before a Brooklyn judge Friday.

-Prosecutors say Mack helped Raniere recruit women to his upstate New york mentorship group NXIVM that turned them into sex slaves.

-The "Smallville" actress was charged with sex trafficking last month after federal prosecutors said she worked as a slave "master."
+The actress was charged with sex trafficking last month after federal prosecutors said she worked as a slave "master."

-Mack, 35, only spoke to answer "yes" when the judge asked her if she understood the bail conditions when she was in court last time.
+Mack sat next to Raniere, who sold himself as a self-improvement guru to the stars, at the brief hearing.

+The judge set October 1 as the trial date for both Mack and Raniere.

+Lawyers for Mack, who is currently out on home detention staying with relatives in California, said he plans to file an application to waive her future appearances, noting the travel to get to Downtown Brooklyn.
+But the federal judge said he typically doesn't grant waivers.

+"People need to show up," the judge said.
+"This is a serious matter."

-Among those conditions: No contact with current or former members of the secretive group known as NXIVM.
-She'll also be subject to electronic monitoring and restrictions on computer and cellphone use.
+The conditions of her home detention include no contact with current or former members of NXIVM.
+She's also subject to electronic monitoring and restrictions on computer and cellphone use.

-Mack starred in The CW network's "Smallville," a show about the early life of Superman that ended in 2011.

-Prosecutors say Raniere allegedly sold himself as a self-improvement guru to the stars.
+Mack is best known for playing Chloe Sullivan, a teenage friend of Superman, on the CW network's "Smallville."
+She left court on Friday without commenting.
+"Smallville" ended in 2011.

 ----------